DongCiLu/HomoBloomFilter/README.md

 # Homomorphic-Bloom-Filter
 Using full homomorphic encryption to encrypt bloom filters

-Based on the FHE implementation from github.com/rdancer/fhe/tree/master/libfhe with modifications
+Based on the FHE implementation (2008 Gentry) from github.com/rdancer/fhe/tree/master/libfhe with modifications